HERMES-DKZ/quarto-publishing/episodes/03markdownbasics.md

 ```

 This structure, created by the different quantity of # in each line, creates a tiered layering of headers, subheaders and so on.
 The more # we put at the start of a line, the less "important" a header is.
-This newly created structure will later be used by quarto to9 create a table of contents.
+This newly created structure will later be used by quarto to create the section headers, as well as a table of contents.
-You can put up ti six # in a line.
+You can put up t0 six # in a line.

 Now that we have our section headers, we can add the most important part of a paper: the text.
 For this we can simple add whatever text we want to insert between our headers: